Hacaric/Minecraft-2D-Clone/README.md

 # Paper-Minecraft-Release

-Python recreation of Griffpatch's scratch project - https://scratch.mit.edu/projects/10128407/ Python recreation of game **Minecraft** - https://minecraft.net/
+Python recreation of Griffpatch's scratch project - https://scratch.mit.edu/projects/10128407/
+Python recreation of game **Minecraft** - https://minecraft.net/

-_Textures and souds are copyed from his project._
+_Textures and souds are copyed from Griffpatch's project._

 **Reuiements:**
  - Python 3.10 or higher - (match is used)